JSS95/dawiq/doc/source/explanation/optional-vs-default.rst

    Widget from ``DataClass``

-We can see that the default values have nothing to do with the widget value and thus the editors are all empty.
+Default values are not updated to the model, as explained in :ref:`data-model`.
-However if a field does not have a default value, the delegate marks the widget to indicate that it should not be empty and the style sheet highlights it.
+We can set the delegate to change this behavior, but we do not cover it here.

-What about the widget data and the model data?
+What will be the widget data and the model data?

 >>> widget.dataValue()  # doctest: +SKIP
 {'a': None, 'b': None, 'c': None, 'd': None}